The ABCs of Sales Coaching

 Which best describes your current approach to preparing sales managers to coach?

 - We have a well-designed process to train and support sales managers in coaching.

-- We have a training program specific to sales coaching.
+- We have a training programme specific to sales coaching.

-- We have a generic coaching program for managers.
+- We have a generic coaching programme for managers.